dasmikko/facepunchdroid/README.md

 Not needed anymore, as I have updated the injection method

 ## Changelog
+    1.4.7
+    - Fixed bug where the pagination would show when scrolled to bottom, even if the page didn't have pagination

     1.4.6
     - Remove username from top
     - Removed old pagination